-My family motto is “pick yourself up.”
-I had not reckoned upon having to live with permanent neuropathic pain after a trip to Sri Lanka in December 2013 where I was validating a degree programme.
 UCLan has afforded me the opportunity to travel widely: Canada; Norway; Sri Lanka and Finland.
-I am Britain’s 21st boy midwife and was able to meet the first boy midwife at a conference I went to through work in Slovenia.
+I am Britain’s 21st male midwife and was able to meet the first male midwife at a conference I went to through work in Slovenia.

 Throughout my recovery and return to work all my colleagues have been supportive, encouraging, pragmatic and kind.
-The senior team: Nigel Harrison – Executive Dean; Karen Wright – Head of School; and Janette Grey – Director Academic Development; could not have been more helpful.
-Nigel supported me through the Occupational Health process; Karen, my research buddy and PhD mentor kept in close contact when I was ill and on my return would “pop” down to see all was OK; Janette and I have worked together on fitness to practice investigations and training.
+The senior team (Nigel Harrison – Executive Dean, Karen Wright – Head, Nursing, and Janette Grey – Director Academic Development) couldn’t have been more helpful.
+Nigel supported me through the Occupational Health process; Karen, my research buddy and PhD mentor, kept in close contact when I was ill and on my return would “pop” down to see all was OK; Janette and I have worked together on fitness to practice investigations and training.

-I don’t give up - this is the third time I have come back from life-threatening illnesses: a coarctation of the aorta; a traumatic shoulder injury as a result of a car accident and now a tropical virus.
+I don’t give up - this is the third time I have come back from life threatening illnesses: a coarctation of the aorta; a traumatic shoulder injury as a result of a car accident and now a tropical virus.
 I had three goals for my recovery, to be able to: a) drive; b) read and process information; c) to restart my PhD, all of which I can now do.
 It is all about life, family and improving the care of patients.
 UCLan gave me back my self-respect, and hence my life.
+I am now a Principal Lecturer.
 I can’t thank them enough.